17 December 2008

 and they will reign on the earth."

-It was beautiful...
-After a time of silence, strongly feeling the presence of God, I picked the guitar and started to worship God...everyone joined and the presence of God was more and more strong...
-Well, I cannot really describe it...
-After 2 hours maybe we stopped...
+After a time of silence, strongly feeling the presence of God, I picked the guitar and started to worship God... everyone joined and the presence of God was stronger and stronger...
+I cannot really describe it...
+After maybe 2 hours we stopped...
 Everyone was filled with Love...
-Honest hugs were given..
+Honest hugs were given..some were crying with emotion...

-I was exploding with awe and Joy...and I guess not only me :-)...
-The party was already going on, so we all went there to join it...the same like the night before...
+I was exploding with awe and Joy...and it was not just me ...
+The party was already going on, so we all went there to join it...

 Everyone was filled with Joy...